StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Basics.md

 ## Transformation
 The plugin transforms the given TOSCA-model into CloudFoundry deployment artifacts.
 To simplify the deployment of an application, the CF plugin will add several deployment scripts to the target artifact.
-Therefore the user needs a Cloud Foundry CLI which is connected to a CloudFoundry instance.
+Therefore the user needs a CloudFoundry CLI which is connected to a CloudFoundry instance.
 For further information have a look in the transformation documentation see [here](Transformation_Process.md).

 ## Node Types